Environmental, Social & Governance

 Our Privacy Policies detail how we collect, use, disclose and safeguard the information our customers’ provide us through our websites and mobile software systems, as well as our physical properties such as our Galleries, Outlets, distribution centers, etc. We uphold our customers’ privacy rights through a number of measures.
 We offer our customers opportunities to unsubscribe to promotion communications, opt-out of information transfers to third-parties, and request deletion of personal information.

-Our information security incident response plan provides a framework for our response to a cyber-security incident, and includes procedures to identify, assess and mitigate the source of a cyber-security breach, to minimize damage where possible and to restore normal operations as promptly as practicable.
+Our Information Security Incident Response Plan provides a framework for our response to a cybersecurity incident, and includes procedures to identify, assess and mitigate the source of a cyber-security breach, to minimize damage where possible and to restore normal operations as promptly as practicable.

 We categorize our data assets and tailor our security architecture to protect them using a criticality approach.
-By using an industry-accepted critical security controls framework to measure our cyber-security and protocols, we are able to monitor the use and performance of our:
+By using an industry-accepted critical security controls framework to measure our cybersecurity and protocols, we are able to monitor the use and performance of our:

-Network security Application security
+• Network security

-Logging activities Vulnerability management
+• Logging activities

-Endpoint detection, response and configuration Access management
+• Endpoint detection, response and configuration

 Cyber Liability Insurance Policy